 When you want to hire a small business coach or a small business consultant, you want to make sure that you both share the mindset as well as you have chemistry.
 So, in order to discover chemistry, be ready with questions.
 If you are speaking with a competent coach, they will have lots of good questions for you too.
 Try to see what’s going on their minds and see how you can relate to them.
 A small business coach will be there to help you, but you want to make sure that the coach is the right kind of person that you will want to receive help from.

-#2: The Small Business Coach Needs To Hold You Accountable:
+#2: The Small Business CoNsultant Needs To Hold You Accountable:

 One of the most important things that you should look for in a small business coach is that he is able to hold you accountable to things you want to accomplish.
 He needs to be pro-active and not reactive.
 He doesn’t need to say yes to all the things you believe are are true.
 A small business coach needs to understand your company, its mission, vision, values and your overall goals.
 It is then up to him to hold you accountable for your actions.

-#3: A Small Business Coach Needs To Be Honest:
+#3: A Small Business CoNSULTANT Needs To Be Honest:

 Honesty is always the best policy.
 And as a small business coach, the person that you decide to hire needs to be honest, to tell you what you need to hear and not what you want to hear.
 After all, you are hiring a small business coach based on his past experience as well.
 An experienced business owner and coach will be able to coach you out of real business experiences.